-Keep in mind that a cold email is similar to a cold call in that you are typically reaching out to a prospect that is not actively looking to purchase what you are selling.
-As a result, when you approach with such a “I am a salesperson with something to sell” frame, the prospect might not only get turned off right away, but they are also in an easy position to object by saying, “I do not need that right now”.
+Keep in mind that a cold email is similar to a cold call in that you are typically reaching out to a prospect who is not actively looking to purchase what you are selling.
+As a result, when you approach with such an “I am a salesperson with something to sell” frame, the prospect might not only get turned off right away, but they are also in an easy position to object by saying, “I do not need that right now.”

 6. Avoid talking about your products and company

 In order to minimize how much you look like a salesperson, try to avoid talking too much about your company, what it does, what products you offer, what they do, etc.

 Not only does this make you look like a salesperson trying to sell something, but it is also a very “all about me” way to approach someone.